This article has partner links that I may receive compensation from at no cost to you. Thank you for supporting my site by using them!

 Art fan?
 Munich, Germany has enough art museums to keep even the most ardent museum-goer busy.
 While I previously wrote about my trip to the Haus der Kunst, on my final day in Munich, I opted to visit a cluster of art museums called Kunstareal in the city’s Maxvorstadt district.
-The weather was grey and damp, so it seemed like a wise idea to stay indoors.
+The weather was grey and damp, so staying indoors in the art museums of Munich seemed like a wise idea.

 After arriving in the neighborhood at Universität station, I headed to a spot called Pommes Boutique for a quick lunch.
 The restaurant specializes in Belgian fries with an array of dipping sauces to go with them.

 Now that I was no longer wandering on an empty stomach, it was time to head to the museums.
-I opted to visit the 4 main museums in the area in chronological order, starting with the museum featuring the oldest art.
+I opted to visit the four main museums in the area chronologically, starting with the museum featuring the oldest art.

 Alte Pinakothek features the oldest works in the area.
 The Old Masters collection covers the 13th-18th centuries, mainly focusing on German, Dutch, Flemish, and Italian paintings.
 Artists featured in the museum include Rembrandt, Peter Paul Rubens, Raphael, Leonardo da Vinci, and more.

 Of all of the museums I visited, this was my least favorite.
 Large portions of the museum were closed as part of an ongoing renovation project.
 I’m also generally not moved by the art from this period, as one can only look at so many pictures of a fat baby Jesus before getting bored.Book your hotel in Munich now!